John A Waller

 - A CVA cost is cheaper than to appoint administrators.

-A potential benefit of a CVA varies depending on the size of the company.
-Smaller UK companies experience financial problems and wish to propose a CVA to creditors, holding the opportunity to make an application to the Court for a moratorium.
-A moratorium then stops any creditor action against the company whilst it seeks an agreement, with all the company creditors to sort their debt situation then.
+A potential benefit of a CVA depends on the size of the company.
+Smaller UK companies experience financial problems and wish to propose a CVA to creditors, holding the opportunity to apply to the Court for a moratorium.
+A moratorium then stops any creditor action against the company whilst it seeks an agreement, with all the company creditors to sort their debt situation.

 Medium and large-sized limited companies not afforded this.